-Pandharpuri, the Milk ATM - milk anytime, anywhere The determination of ICAR helped develop technological innovations and solutions for efficient and sustainable buffalo production systems, with reach to farmers.
+Chilka, a unique buffalo breed, is adapted to brackishwater ecosystem of Chilika lake Conservation and Improvement helped develop technological innovations and solutions for efficient and sustainable buffalo production systems, with reach to farmers.
 Conservation and propagation of most precious high yielding elite buffalo germplasm is a well-recognized and widely applauded feat of the scientific fraternity of ICAR.
-Number of elite bull mothers of Murrah and Nili-Ravi breeds of buffalo increased.
-Civilizations followed their footprints
+The determination of ICAR Number of elite bull mothers of Murrah and Nili-Ravi breeds of buffalo increased.